Frequently Asked Questions

 Are you available after hours and on weekends?

-Appointment times are flexible, and I’m happy to meet after work or on weekends if that is what suits you best.
-All access to my studio is by appointment only, to ensure the focus is on you exclusively, without interruptions.
-Please don’t hesitate to call if you are running late or early.
+My standard appointment hours are Wednesday-Friday 10am-6pm, and Saturday 9am-2pm.
+Appointments can be requested outside these hours, though charges may incur.
+All consultations and fittings in my studio is by appointment only, to ensure the focus is on you exclusively, without interruptions.
+Please don’t hesitate to call if you are running late or early, as my schedule varies and timing can be tight.

 Do you supply the fabrics?

-I have a range of fabric suppliers in Sydney and overseas, but I don’t keep a lot of stock fabrics.
+I don’t keep a lot of fabric in stock, as I never know what each bride will want or love.
+This keeps running costs down.
+I have a select range of limited edition materials.
+I have a range of wholesale fabric suppliers in Sydney, Melbourne, Brisbane and overseas.
 I prefer to buy what I need, when it is needed.
-You never know what kind of dress will come up next, or how the fashions will change.
-We can fabric shop together, or you can go shopping, or I can go shopping.
-I am happy to work from fabric you provide, and will give advice accordingly.
-There are some lovely shops we can go to together, but there are also some wonderful places not open to the public.
-We will decide what is best based on your design.
+I am happy to work from fabric you provide if requested, and will give advice accordingly.
+There are some lovely shops we can go to together or that I can recommend, but there are also some wonderful places I have access to that are not open to the public.
+We will decide what is best based on your design requirements.